-Included in above commitments is an amount of AED 1,530 million relating to a related party.
+Included in operating lease commitments is an amount of AED 846 million relating to a related party.
+(2011: AED 887 million).

-35 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+34 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The Group's principal financial liabilities, other than derivatives, comprise interest bearing loans and borrowings, Islamic financing arrangements, obligations under finance lease, bank overdraft, mandatory convertible bond and subordinated loan facility - liability component, trade payables and due to related parties.
+The Group's principal financial liabilities, other than derivatives, comprise interest bearing loans and borrowings, Islamic financing arrangements, obligations under finance lease, mandatory convertible bond and subordinated loan facility - liability component, trade payables and due to related parties.
 The main purpose of these financial liabilities is to raise finance for the Group's operations and construction activity.
 The Group has various financial assets such as finance lease receivable, trade receivables, due from related parties and cash and short-term deposits, which arise directly from its operations.